NotToddHoward/SkyrimPlus/README.md

 2. Open Wabbajack and click on browse modlists.
 3. Click on "Install from disk" button
 4. Navigate to the folder where you downloaded the Skyrim+ Wabbajack file and select it.
+5. Alternatively, you can download it from Wabbajack's GUI by ticking the "Non-featured"option and browsing for Skyrim+ or by using the search bar
-5. Set the installation folder to be somewhere like `C:\SkyrimPlus`. **Do not install it to your desktop or downloads folder.**
+6. Set the installation folder to be somewhere like `C:\SkyrimPlus`. **Do not install it to your desktop or downloads folder.**
-6. The download location does not need to be on a SSD but it makes installing a bit faster.
+7. The download location does not need to be on a SSD but it makes installing a bit faster.
-7. Press the install button to begin.
+8. Press the install button to begin.
-8. If the installation is successful, you are ready to go.
+9. If the installation is successful, you are ready to go.
 If the installation is unsuccessful, follow what is below.

 #### Problems with installation